Henry Sy and John Gokongwei

 (Speech delivered during the launch of the Ateneo de Manila University John Gokongwei School of Management)

 I am John Gokongwei, Jr. I am not an Atenean but I feel at home with you.
 Today, at least.

 Sixty-two years ago, I could not have dreamt of appearing before the Jesuits and their students to tell the story of MY life.
 I was no more than a student then, at San Carlos University in Cebu, when my father died suddenly.
 It left me, the eldest, the responsibility of taking care of my mother and five siblings.
 That was tough for someone who was 13.
 Creditors had just seized our home and business and I had no experience with earning a living.

-But here I am--not all on account of my good looks or charming personality--but because I somehow survived.
+I somehow survived.
 And when I look back, I know now that I did so because I recognized CHANGE when I saw it.

 The first change was war.
 I had turned 15.
 My mother had already sent my brothers and sister to China where the cost of living was lower.
 From Cebu, she and I had to make money to send to them.